What’s possible if you were the best and most fearless version of the engineering leader you could be?

 The good news is that you don’t have to do it alone.

-A coach can help.
+A leadership coach can help.
 In fact, in many industries, not having a coach would be unheard of.
 All great professional athletes — even the ones at the top of their game like Steph Curry or Roger Federer — have coaches.
 Many top entrepreneurs even hire business coaches.
 Why shouldn’t you have the same advantage?

 What if you had the mental frameworks to prioritize the competing obligations for your time and your team’s time?
 Then rather than letting recurring meetings, urgent emails, phone calls, or the next deadline dictate your schedule, you’d take back control of where you spend your time and energy, so that you can focus on what’s actually important.

 What if you could trust your engineers to determine on their own, the tasks and the projects that would translate into the greatest business impact?
-Then you could spend less energy managing their time — confident that you had reliable systems and processes in place to weather any storm, whether business or technical.
+Then you could spend less energy micromanaging their time — confident that you had reliable systems and processes in place to weather any storm, whether business or technical.
 You could spend more energy on improving the team culture, engineering workflows, and strategic direction in powerful ways that amplify your team’s output.

 What if you could efficiently recruit new engineers and bring them up to speed so that they’re productively shipping code on their first day?
 Then you could more confidently scale up your engineering efforts and accelerate the timeline of turning your team’s vision into a reality.